SuperHouse/esp-open-rtos/README.md

 ## Quick Start

 * Install [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk/), build it with `make STANDALONE=n`, then edit your PATH and add the generated toolchain `bin` directory.
+The path will be something like `/path/to/esp-open-sdk/xtensa-lx106-elf/bin`.
 (Despite the similar name esp-open-sdk has different maintainers - but we think it's fantastic!)

     (Other toolchains may also work, as long as a gcc cross-compiler is available on the PATH and libhal (and libhal headers) are compiled and available to gcc.
 The proprietary Tensilica "xcc" compiler will probably not work.)